UPDATED ON: MAY 06, 2026

 Background videos drastically increase page size.
 If you must use them, compress and host them externally.

-Regular Maintenance Tips for Shopify Themes
+What are the Best Regular Maintenance Tips for Shopify Themes?

 Keeping Your Theme Updated